Cats in Australia: Domesticated cats

-Each pet cat in Australia kills an estimated 110 native animals each year; totalling up to about 80 million native birds, 67 million native mammals and 83 million native reptiles being killed by them annually.
-Responsible cat owners in Australia keep their cats indoors at all times to prevent them from killing native animals.
+Domesticated cats that are allowed to roam kill an estimated 110 native animals per cat each year; totalling up to about 80 million native birds, 67 million native mammals and 83 million native reptiles being killed by them annually.

 Almost 30% of Australian households keep at least one domesticated cat.
 Domesticated cats must be microchipped in every state of Australia except Tasmania.
 All pet cats past six months of age must be desexed in the Australian Capital Territory, Tasmania, South Australia and Western Australia.